haskell-gi/haskell-gi/README.md

 ```
 curl -sSL https://get.haskellstack.org/ | sh
 ```
 [stack](https://docs.haskellstack.org) is nowadays the best way to build Haskell projects.
 It is like the combination of `rustup` and `cargo` in the Rust world.
-Especially it automatically installs (multiple) versions of `ghc`, the Haskell compiler.
+Especially it automatically installs (eventually multiple) versions of `ghc`, the Haskell compiler.

 2. Install nix